Wacky record-setters triumph on Guinness records day

 Faces and body parts squashed against windscreens, toes perilously close to door hinges belonged to a group of fitness enthusiasts whose successful stunt followed a new didgeridoo-playing record set in Australia and the largest number of women - more than 2,500 - dancing a traditional Kaikottikali in India earlier in the day.

-Even more uncomfortable record attempts are scheduled for later on Thursday - among the hopefuls is Manjit Singh, the "iron man" from the English city of Leicester, who will try to lift more than 23.5 kg (51 lb) using only his eye sockets.
+Even more uncomfortable record attempts are scheduled for later on Thursday -- among the hopefuls is Manjit Singh, the "iron man" from the English city of Leicester, who will try to lift more than 23.5 kg (51 lbs) using only his eye sockets.

 "I think it's a sort of fundamental human need to set yourself challenges and push yourself," Craig Glenday, Guinness World Records editor, told Reuters.